Cirkit Designer Logo

 2. Programming the Board:

-• Install the Arduino IDE or ESP-IDF (Espressif IoT Development Framework).
+• Install the Arduino IDE or ESP-IDF (Espressif IoT Development Framework) on your computer.

 3. Connecting Peripherals: